cheind/py-motmetrics/README.md

 ## Metrics

-The default MOTChallenge summary includes the commonly reported CLEAR, Identity, and HOTA metrics.
+The MOTChallenge summary always includes the commonly reported CLEAR, Identity, and HOTA metrics.

 `motmetrics.evaluate_motchallenge` is the only supported metrics entrypoint.
 The accumulator, matching, dependency resolution, and per-sequence process